Fall Mantel Decorating Ideas — 8 Ways to Create a Seasonal Display Above Your Fireplace

 (Image credit: Leah White Home)

 The pumpkin is perhaps the biggest fall staple and if you want to give your living room fall decor a truly authentic look, consider adding this element to the space.
-And, agreed that large, bright orange pumpkins and scarecrows are out, you can add a subtle, cheeky touch to the mantel with small pumpkin-shaped decor pieces.
-Think candles, vases, or small plates in pumpkin prints or shapes for your fireplace decor.
+Steer clear of the large, bright orange variety (and their popular companion, scarecrows).
+Instead, add a subtle, cheeky touch to the mantel with small pumpkin-shaped decor pieces.
+Candles, vases, or small plates in pumpkin prints or shapes are stylish choices for your fireplace decor.

 "I wanted this mantel to feel very organic and neutral," says Leah White, founder of Leah White Home.
 "That’s why I kept the color tones very muted and understated.
 The stone-carved pumpkins mimic the style of the fireplace surround.
 The mantel is topped with a large, ornate mirror with a gold frame, adding a touch of classic luxury to the space.
 The pumpkins at the base of the fireplace vary in size and texture, with neutral shades of white and beige maintaining a soft, cohesive color palette.
 Overall, the design is chic and seasonal, blending elegance with earthy, rustic elements."